|

 she had been arrested and taken to the county jail, and charged for

-two crimes: embezzling the $10,000 for the annex, and homicide
+two crimes: embezzling the $10,000 for the annex, and for homicide

 after murdering her boss "Big Dave"